cszach/three.js-skeleton/README.md

 - Readable
 - Maintainable

-## Specification
+## Details

 ### Introduction and Overview

-This is a semi-formal specification that governs the directory structure as well as the design architecture of this template.
-This template is a basic template for three.js experiments, and it aims to be **open**, **readable**, and **maintainable**.
-To achieve these aims, clear stipulations have been set for each aim, and these stipulations serve as guidelines for the main content of this specification.
+This is a template that is designed to best suit small three.js experiments.
+It aims to be **open**, **readable**, and **maintainable**.

-#### Open

-1. Everyone who uses this template is encouraged to modify the template however they wish, adapting their own needs or any requirement that they must comply with.
-2. Everyone who uses this template to start a new project is free to use a different license for their project, as this template is a dedication to the public domain.

-#### Readable

-1. To encourage code readability, text found in text files (including code) in this template is carefully formatted, linted, and fixed.
-The specification also encourages the use of linters to quickly and effortlessly find and fix errors.
-2. Above of all, everyone who uses this template is encouraged to write text and code in their own coding style, or to comply with any guidelines they have to comply with.

-#### Maintainable

-1. Configuration files and general single-paged documents like `README` or `LICENSE` must be placed at the root of the directory structure.
-2. Code files must be separated from other files (e.g. textures, maps, models).
+- **Open**: You can create new repositories from this template and you can use a different license for those repos
+- **Readable**: Code readability is encouraged
-3. Code files must be properly grouped using directories.
-Similarly, other files must be properly grouped using directories.
-Grouping and directory naming has to be done in such a way that makes it quick and easy to find files.
+- **Maintainable**: Structuring is done in such a way that makes it quick to find and fix things

-4. The entry point on the JavaScript side (which is basically a JavaScript source file) does the three.js experiment.
-This is where the 3D scene, cameras, renderers, as well as other meshes are created and animated.
-5. Different chunks of code doing different jobs must be separated using comments, blank lines, code blocks, or functions.
-6. Code should be formatted and fixed (e.g. using a linter).
+If you use this template, it is important that you know how this template is designed.
+Please read on.

 ### Directory structure

 #### Overview

 - `index.html`: The main HTML file, the entry point of the web page
+- `css/`: Contains CSS source files
     - `basic.css`: Basic CSS styles, these include CSS styles that make the canvas for the three.js experiment as big as the inner browser window
     - `app.css`: Defines CSS styles for elements that are part of the experiment